 There are few things in the world scarier than change we don't see coming.
 [Image description: Image of Veronica Mars, TV character and hero of my life, with text underneath: "You know those people who can predict when change is coming in their life?
 I'm not one of them.
 Change has a way of just … Continue reading How to re-set your mindset

 If you haven't seen this video, please take a few minutes and watch.
 It's the best Ramadan video I've seen yet.
 As someone without a "mainstream" holiday in the United States, I have learned that my holiday is treated a bit differently.
-For instance, I have had multiple supervisors/teachers/professors/instructors refuse to make accommodations for my … Continue reading It’s Eid!
+In New York City, the Mayor recognized Muslim students should be able to … Continue reading It’s Eid!
 Let the feasting begin.
 But first…

 Women are pretty amazing.
 There is a lot of evidence to this statement.
 There are these women, who perform countless good deeds, just because they think it's the right thing to do.
 Remember when Emmett tells Elle to use her powers for good?
 What about when Misty Copeland entered history?
 And what about these moves, … Continue reading What can you do with your power today?